moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. Click on the '**Create a project tile**.

-    > Note: From this point forward, both the self-paced training and the instructor-lead training can follow the same instructions.
+    >  From this point forward, both the self-paced training and the instructor-led training can follow the same instructions.

 ## Task B. Create a project